AidasDir/telco_story/README.md

 and set any ki but set one in OpenBSC need a motorola c1** and a sim reader

+In order to configure a subscriber for COMP128v1 and to set his Ki, you can use the following VTY command from the enable node:

+Configuring a subscriber for COMP128v1 and setting Ki OpenBSC# subscriber extension 2342 a3a8 comp128v1 000102030405060708090a0b0c0d0e0f

 What happen next ?

 [Crack A5/1](https://brmlab.cz/project/gsm/deka/attack-implementation)